aragon/hack/docs/guides-agent-app.md

 - **3** is the EXECUTE_ROLE -- The EXECUTE_ROLE is a role defined in the Agent app: it allows an entity to execute a specific action through the Agent app (transferring tokens for example).

-- **4** is our organization's Voting app -- we are granting this role to our Voting app, this allows it to execute actions on behalf of our Agent app.
+- **4** is our organization's Voting app -- we are granting this role to our Voting app, this gives it permission to use the Agent app to execute actions.

 - **5** is our Voting app again -- we are assigning it as manager of the role, this allows it to grant or revoke the permissions of this role.
 </details>